MichaelELeonard/SQL-Challenge/README.md

 ## Data Engineering

 The exported SQL file from QuickDBD was import into PostgreSQL and the resulting schema code was used to create the tables of the SQL database.
-Data from the six CSV flies were then uploaded into the database tables and database constrains were established.
+Data from the six CSV flies were then uploaded into the tables and the constrains were established.
 ## Data Analysis

 For the Data Analysis portion of the project, the database was queried eight times to acquire the data requested by Pewlett Hackard.
 These queried included: